 Recent trends are hinting at a drastic change of direction towards a shrinking tobacco market and extensive smoking bans on a prefectural level in Japan.
 Beginning with the steadily declining number of farmers in tobacco plant cultivation, a downward trend in cigarette sales, and the increasing awareness of health risks prompting to quit smoking, Japan Tobacco is reporting diminishing revenue with its domestic tobacco business.

 Additionally, following the announcement that the 2020 Summer Olympics will be held in Tokyo, the Japanese government started amending passive smoking regulations in Article 25 of the Health Promotion Act in July 2018.
 In accordance with the full implementation in April 2020, smoking cigarettes was subsequently prohibited in public facilities, offices as well as most food service establishments and public areas.
 Consequently, a smoking ban was enforced on an unprecedented national dimension.

-Even though the majority of smokers felt troubled by the amendments, almost one in five saw the recent restrictions as an opportunity to quit smoking.
-In addition, non-combusted tobacco products are arousing consumers’ interest as a permitted alternative to cigarettes for indoor smoking, due to the marketed reduced smoke production.
+Even though smokers felt troubled by the amendments, recent restrictions turned into an opportunity to quit smoking.
+In addition, non-combusted tobacco products are arousing consumers’ interest as a permitted alternative to cigarettes for indoor smoking due to the marketed reduced smoke production.
 With the Tokyo Olympics 2020 moved to 2021 due to the global coronavirus (COVID-19) pandemic, the restrictions were expected to remain in place for the time being, providing smokeless tobacco products an opportunity to grow in the Japanese market.